muthukumarsm/NYTimes_Bestsellers/README.md

 This connector allows NY Times best sellers respository to be queried for best selling books / author for each category/genre and each week.

-Access the connector [here]( https://github.com/muthukumarsm/NYTimes_Bestsellers/)  and create a pull request for HTML and JS.
+The connector is hosted [here]( https://github.com/muthukumarsm/NYTimes_Bestsellers/)  and create a pull request for HTML and JS.
 Documentation for using the connector can also be found in the same repository.

 ### Support or Contact